alishahmed/alishahmed.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I'm Alisha, a PhD Candidate in Neuroscience at New York University, and I study how the brain processes sensory information.
-I'm deeply interested in understanding how individual neurons and brain areas all work together to process sensory information and generate behavior!
+I'm deeply interested in understanding how individual neurons and brain areas all work together to process sensory information and generate behavior.

 At NYU, I've worked with [Simon Peron](https://www.peronlab.org/) at the [Center for Neural Science](https://as.nyu.edu/departments/cns.html) and with [Alex Williams](https://neurostatslab.org/) at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/).
+I currently study how multiple regions within the somatosensory cortex interact and function in awake, behaving mice.
 Previously, I earned my B.S. in Neuroscience and B.A. in Plan II Honors at UT Austin (hook'em horns!), where I worked with [MacKenzie Howard](https://www.howardneurolab.com/) to explore how neurons in epileptic brains can be dysfunctional.